TriMPham98/threejs-journey-03-basic-scene/README.md

-# threejs-journey-basic-scene
+# Three.js Journey Basic Scene
-This is a basic scene using Three.js and WebGL.
+This is a basic scene featuring a red cube using Three.js and WebGL.